Target species

 Solenopotes capillatus

-The product may also be used as an aid in the control of biting lice (Damalinia bovis) and the mange mite Chorioptes bovis, but complete elimination may not occur.
+The veterinary medicinal product may also be used as an aid in the control of biting lice (Damalinia bovis) and the mange mite (Chorioptes bovis), but complete elimination may not occur.

-Persistent Activity Given at the recommended dosage of 1 ml per 50 kg bodyweight, the product controls re-infection with the following nematodes: Barbers pole worm (Haemonchus placei), Small intestinal worm (Cooperia spp.) and Hairworm (Trichostrongylus axei) for 14 days, Brown stomach worm (Ostertagia ostertagi) and Nodular worm (Oesophagostomum radiatum) for 21 days, and Lungworm (Dictyocaulus viviparus) for 28 days after treatment.
+Persistent Activity Given at the recommended dosage of 1 ml per 50 kg bodyweight, the veterinary medicinal product controls re-infection with the following nematodes up to the duration shown: Barbers pole worm (Haemonchus placei), Small intestinal worm (Cooperia spp.) and Hairworm (Trichostrongylus axei) for 14 days, Brown stomach worm (Ostertagia ostertagi) and Nodular worm (Oesophagostomum radiatum) for 21 days, and Lungworm (Dictyocaulus viviparus) for 28 days after treatment.

 The timing of treatment should be based on epidemiological factors and should be customised for each individual farm.
-A dosing program should be established by a qualified professional person.
+A dosing programme should be established by a qualified professional person.

 Sheep